Decabra/mad-finager-client-server/README.md

 # Contribute
-You can give contribution to make it a Giant File Management System with other features of replace, manage, date modified and other general features.
+You can give contribution to make it a Giant File Management System with other features of replace, manage, date modified and other general feature.